Eduardo-HortaS/NAMD_starter_pipeline/README.md

 # pdb_to_pdb_fixed.py content

-System 1 requires water molecule fixation for solvent equilibration, making it necessary to perform the following modification of pdb_to_pdb_fixed.py:
+System 1 requires water molecule to be free while the rest of the system is fixated for solvent equilibration, making it necessary to perform the following modification of pdb_to_pdb_fixed.py:

 ```
 def export_PDB_fixed (pdbin   = system.pdb,